dockette/devstack/README.md

 2. Setup devstack variables in your `.profile` or `.bashrc`.

-    > This values are by dafault!
+    > These values are default!

 	- `DEVSTACK_DOCKER=~/.devstack/docker-compose.yaml` (docker compose file)
 	- `DEVSTACK_PREFIX=devstack` (container's prefix)
 	- `DEVSTACK_USER=dfx` (attached user in container) [you can leave it]

-3. Make `devstack` manage script executable.
+3. Make `devstack` managing script executable.

     ```sh
     chmod +x devstack
     ```

-4. Make symlink to `/usr/local/bin/devstack` or to other bin path.
+4. Create symlink to `/usr/local/bin/devstack` or to other bin path.

     ```sh
     ln -s ~/devstack /usr/local/bin/devstack